-When planting, the soil should be moist, but not wet.
+When planting potatoes, the soil should be moist, but not wet.
 Wet soil will cause potatoes to rot before they can grow.

 According to the Old Farmer’s Almanac, you can take a chance and plant potatoes 6 to 8 weeks before the last spring frost date in northern regions.
-These crops will mature earlier in the season, but there is more risk of late spring frosts damaging or killing the plants.
+These crops will mature earlier in the season, but there is more risk of late spring frosts damaging or killing the plants when they emerge.

 Especially in cold northern regions, it is safer to plant your potatoes any time in the week or two before the last frost date.

 The soil in a greenhouse will get warm enough for planting potatoes much sooner than the soil outside.
-You can also control the amount of moisture in the soil inside your greenhouse.
+You also have more control over the soil moisture inside your greenhouse.

 If you plant your potatoes a little late, you can use a greenhouse to extend the growing season and protect your potato plants from fall frosts.